-The Irish Cancer Society Social, Nursing, and Allied Health Sciences Summer Studentships 2020 programme offers undergraduate students (who are not in their first or final year) the opportunity to undertake a cancer research project and to work with researchers in high-quality research environments.
-This programme is open to students undertaking a degree in the social, nursing, or allied health sciences.
+The Irish Cancer Society Social, Nursing, and Allied Health Sciences Summer Studentships 2021 programme offers undergraduate students (who are not in their first or final year) the opportunity to undertake a cancer research project and to work with researchers in high-quality research environments.
+Given the ongoing Covid-19 pandemic, 'virtual', or 'desk-based', projects will also be considered for this award, once they fulfil all eligibility criteria.
+This programme is open to students undertaking a degree in the area of social, nursing, or allied health sciences.
 This programme will give students the opportunity to gain research experience at an early stage in their career path.